Families aren’t the only ones who have stories to tell.

 - Tell me a little bit about your business’s mission and role within the community.

 - What is your absolute most favorite thing about your business or about coming to work each day.

 At this point, you probably know everything about the business and the brand message they want told.
 This is crucial, because this is the message that you’re trying to convey through your story as well.

 If you don’t feel like you have that understanding yet, make sure to spend some more time getting to know the business.

 The power of your position as the photographer and storyteller.

-Now on to marketing; how do you get the word out that you are doing documentary business sessions and how do you convince other local businesses that they should have a business documentary story done?
+Now on to marketing.
+How do you get the word out that you’re doing documentary business photography and how do you convince other local businesses that they should have their business story told in pictures?

 I hope you’ve found this helpful, and if you have any further questions feel free to drop me a line at email@example.com

 Follow Rachel of Seasons of Life Photo at the following links: